Azure-Samples/active-directory-b2c-graph-trustframework-policy/CICDINSTRUCTIONS.md

 This guide shows how to use Microsoft Graph apis for managing custom policies to deploy custom policies as part of your Azure DevOps pipeline.

-## [!Note]: CI/CD functionality is in private preview.
-To get access for trying out this feature, please send a email to aadb2cpreview@microsoft.com with your tenant name that you want enabled.

 ## Getting started

 ### Prerequisites